 Daisy would like to dedicate her performance to her Nana, June Wood who inspired her love of singing from a young age by playing her an artist she adored; Carole King.

 Adam Gillian trained at the Royal Conservatoire of Scotland and The Institute of Contemporary Music Performance.

 Other performances include RYCA:REFRESH at the Underbelly Festival.

 Adam thanks the Andrew Lloyd-Webber Foundation for their support.

-Theatre includes: Dawn in the Original London Company of Waitress (West End); Janey in Eugenius!
-(The Other Palace); Story Sandra in Big Fish (The Other Palace); Sam in The Little Beasts (The Other Palace); Wendy in Peter Pan (The Gordon Craig Theatre); Teen Fiona/Red Riding Hood in Shrek (UK Tour); Veronica/Ensemble in Betty Blue Eyes (UK Tour); Alice in Alice in Wonderland (The Lichfield Garrick)
+Theatre credits include: Dawn in the Original London Company of Waitress (Adelphi), Janey in Eugenius!
+(The Other Palace), Story Sandra in Big Fish (The Other Palace), Sam in The Little Beasts (The Other Palace), Wendy in Peter Pan (The Gordon Craig Theatre), Teen Fiona/Red Riding Hood in Shrek (UK Tour), Veronica/Ensemble in Betty Blue Eyes (UK Tour) and Alice in Alice in Wonderland (The Lichfield Garrick).

 Cameron trained at Mountview Academy of Theatre Arts, graduating with a BA (Hons) in Performance (Musical Theatre) in 2013.